 Background: As a signatory to the Paris Declaration on Aid Effectiveness (2005), Australian government policy is guided by the declarations five key principles, one of which is the alignment of aid with host government systems.
 As the second largest deliverer of Overseas Development Assistance in Australia, the Australian Federal Police (AFP) works to comply with the practices outlined in the Paris Declaration.

-Sustineo was contracted to undertake a research project for the AFP International Deployment Group (IDG) to explore and consider the efficacy of using the alignment principle for effective aid delivery.
-The alignment principle ensures that donor countries align behind the objectives of recipient groups and nations and engage with local systems.
+In March 2015, Sustineo was contracted to undertake a research project for the AFP’s International Deployment Group (IDG) to investigate the efficacy of using the alignment principle for effective aid delivery within the police development context, specifically through better understanding the work of other donors in post conflict and fragile environments.

-- Information and resource materials for members of the IDG and police commanders concerning the status of ‘alignment’ in the delivery of the AFP’s overseas development programs.
-This included an overview of how and where the AFP is aligning with partner government systems in the implementation of overseas programs and the alignment context in each of the relevant partner governments.
+Outcome: Sustineo provided the AFP with a comprehensive assessment of aid alignment and an evidence-based analysis of the viability of using host government systems in police development programs.
+The final report provided the IDG with critical information on the status of ‘alignment’ in the delivery of the AFP’s overseas development programs, including an overview of how and where the AFP is aligning with partner government systems in the implementation of overseas programs and the alignment context in each of the relevant partner governments.

 This was complemented by two practical outputs to assist the IDG in the implementation of the principle of aid alignment within their context.
 First, an Alignment Handbook was developed to assist police commanders on deciding whether or not to align their overseas development programs with partner government systems, and the extent to which alignment may be possible.
 This included information on the principles and practical application of alignment, as well as the processes for considering monitoring, evaluation and risk mitigation strategies.
 Second, an Alignment Guidebook for AFP Mission Commanders provided information and guidelines focused on alignment in overseas police development programs.